 This one pane meal is perfect for a quick balanced weeknight dinner and great for leftovers!
 Throw it onto rice, quinoa or couscous and voila, the perfect Plate Method meal!

-With both protein from the ground turkey and carbs from fiber rich brown rice, this meal has all of the Plate Method components for a filling, satisfying meal!
+With both protein from the ground beef (or any ground meat of choice) and carbs from fiber rich brown rice, this meal has all of the Plate Method components for a filling, satisfying meal!

 Need a little meal planning help?
 Check out The 3-2-1 Method Meal Plans for 4 weeks of dietitian designed plate method meals!

 If you enjoy any of the recipes, it would make my day if you would leave a comment and/or star rating below.
 I love hearing your feedback!
 And don’t forget to snap a pic and tag me on Instagram @lindsaypleskot so I can see your versions!
 It makes me so happy to see these recipes come to life in your kitchens! xoPrint

 Along with all of the other delicious Plate Method meals in this post, this flavor packed meal has it all – juicy chicken thighs for protein, turmeric infused rice for your carbohydrate, and iron-rich kale for your daily dose of greens!
 Enjoy